DefinitelyNotRandomNickname/Soundboard/README.md

 ## Description:
 The Soundboard is a Python script that allows you to play audio files through specific output devices, change their volume, and adjust the decibel level.

 Please note that this script requires certain libraries listed in the `requirements.txt` file.
 You can install them by running the command `pip install -r requirements.txt`.
-Additionally, you will need to download VB-Cable from `https://vb-audio.com/Cable/` for the best use of this program and FFmpeg from `https://ffmpeg.org/download.html` to increase dB.
+Additionally, you will need to download [VB-Cable](https://vb-audio.com/Cable/) for the best use of this program and [FFmpeg](https://ffmpeg.org/download.html) to increase dB.

 If you wanna hear sounds that you are streaming to VB cable go to the `Sound -> Recording -> CABLE Output -> Properties -> Listen` and check `Listen to this device`.